bitcoindevkit/bitcoindevkit.org/content/_index.md

 The author of this project strongly believes descriptors will be a big part of the future generation of Bitcoin wallets, since they provide a very flexible scripting language that can also be extended as the technology and tooling on Bitcoin evolve and change (Schnorr signatures, Taproot, etc).

-To learn more, check the specific [Descriptors section](/descriptors).
+To learn more, check out the specific [Descriptors section](/descriptors).